 Director of Business Development

 Scott is the Director of Business Development at the Sustainable Apparel Coalition where he is focused upon growing membership and Higg Index adoption.
-Scott represents the SAC at key industry events across North America and Asia where he educates wide-ranging industry stakeholders on the latest Coalition and Higg Index developments.
-He also co-manages internal and external communications and contributes to enhancing the SAC member value.
+Scott represents the SAC at key industry events across the Americas and Asia where he educates wide-ranging industry stakeholders on the latest sustainability issues and Higg Index developments.
+He also contributes to internal and external communications and to enhancing SAC member value.

 Prior to the SAC, Scott was the Director of Business Development at MindClick Global, where he promoted supply chain transparency and sustainability to the hospitality industry.
 For more than 10 years, Scott has driven environmental projects to embed triple bottom line strategies across various industries.
 Notably, Scott was featured in James Cameron’s Emmy winning climate change docu-series Years of Living Dangerously for his EDF Climate Corps fellowship at Caesars Entertainment and for environmental auditing at The Honest Company.